A Study of Posterior Stability for Time-Series Latent Diffusion: Introduction

 \section{Introduction}

-Latent diffusion~\cite{rombach2022high} has achieved promising performance in image generation and enjoys more efficient sampling than standard diffusion models~\cite{ho2020denoising}.
-However, we argue that this framework might suffer from \textit{posterior collapse}~\citep{bowman-etal-2016-generating} when applied to time series data.
-This problem mainly occurs in autoencoders~\citep{baldi2012autoencoders} for sequence data, where the latent variable becomes uninformative about the data.
-As a result, the autoregressive decoder tends to ignore it during conditional generation.
-In this paper, we aim to provide a solid analysis of the negative impacts of posterior collapse on latent diffusion and improve this framework to eliminate the problem.
+Latent diffusion~\citep{rombach2022high} has achieved promising performance in image generation and offers significantly higher sampling speeds than standard diffusion models~\citep{ho2020denoising}.
+However, we find that, when applied to time series data, this framework might suffer from \textit{posterior collapse}~\citep{bowman-etal-2016-generating}, an important problem that has garnered significant attention in the literature on autoencoders~\citep{baldi2012autoencoders,lucas2019understanding}, where the latent variable contains little information about the data and it tends to be ignored by the decoder during conditional generation.
+In this paper, we aim to provide a systematic analysis on the impact of posterior collapse on latent diffusion and improve this framework based on our analysis.

-\paragraph{Impact analysis of posterior collapse.} We begin with a theoretical insight to show that a strictly collapsed posterior reduces latent diffusion to a VAE~\cite{kingma2013auto}, indicating that this problem renders the framework \textit{less expressive}.
-We then introduce a principled method called \textit{dependency measures}, which quantify the dependencies of an autoregressive decoder on the latent variable and the input partial time series.
-Through empirical estimation of these measures, we find that the latent variable has an almost exponentially vanishing impact on the decoder during the generation process.
+\paragraph{Impact analysis of posterior collapse.} We first show that a strictly collapsed posterior reduces the latent diffusion to a variational autoencoder (VAE)~\citep{kingma2013auto}, indicating that this problem makes the framework \textit{less expressive}, even weaker than a vanilla diffusion model.
+We then introduce a principled method termed \textit{dependency measure}, which quantifies the dependencies of an autoregressive decoder on the latent variable and the input partial time series.
+Through empirical estimation of these measures, we find that the latent variable has an almost exponentially vanishing impact on the recurrent decoder during the generation process.
 An example (i.e., the green bar chart) is shown in the upper left subfigure of Fig.~\ref{fig:2nd demo}.
-More interestingly, the upper right subfigure illustrates a phenomenon we call \textit{dependency illusion}: the decoder of latent diffusion still heavily relies on input observations (instead of the latent variable) for prediction, even when the time series is randomly shuffled and lacks structural dependencies.
+More interestingly, the upper right subfigure illustrates a phenomenon we call \textit{dependency illusion}: Even when the time series is randomly shuffled and thus lacks structural dependencies, the decoder of latent diffusion still heavily relies on input observations (instead of the latent variable) for prediction.